davidyemo/Azure-Labs/Labs/Lab_8 Manage Virtual Machines.md

 Lab_8 Manage Virtual Machines

+This lab focused on deploying, scaling, and managing Azure virtual machines and scale sets to ensure high availability and performance.

 Task 1: Deploy VM in zone 1

 Deployed VM in the East US region using the Azure portal placing one VM in Availability Zone 1 to ensure high availability.